cncf/foundation/charter.md

 #### 12. Antitrust Guidelines

--	(a) All members shall abide by the requirements for The Linux Foundation set forth in the Linux Foundation Antitrust Policy available at [*http://www.linuxfoundation.org/antitrust-policy*](http://www.linuxfoundation.org/antitrust-policy).
+-	(a) All members shall abide by the requirements for The Linux Foundation set forth in the Linux Foundation Antitrust Policy available at [*https://www.linuxfoundation.org/antitrust-policy*](https://www.linuxfoundation.org/antitrust-policy).

 -	(b) All members shall encourage open participation from any organization able to meet the membership requirements, regardless of competitive interests.
 Put another way, the Governing Board shall not seek to exclude members based on any criteria, requirements or reasons other than those used for all members.

 #### 13. Code of Conduct

--	(a) All participants agree to abide by The Linux Foundation Code of Conduct available at [*http://events.linuxfoundation.org/code-of-conduct*](http://events.linuxfoundation.org/code-of-conduct).
-The TSC may vote to adopt its own code of conduct for the CNCF community.
+-	(a) All participants agree to abide by The Linux Foundation Code of Conduct available at [*https://events.linuxfoundation.org/code-of-conduct*](https://events.linuxfoundation.org/code-of-conduct).
+The TOC may vote to adopt its own code of conduct for the CNCF community.

 #### 14. Related Companies